Benjamin "Pap" Singleton

 Benjamin "Pap" Singleton (August 15, 1809 – February 17, 1900) was an American activist and businessman best known for his role in establishing African American settlements in Kansas.
-A former slave from Tennessee who escaped to freedom in Ontario, Canada, in 1846, he soon returned to the United States, settling for a period in Detroit, Michigan.
+A former slave from Tennessee who escaped to freedom in Ontario in 1846, he returned to the United States, settling for a period in Detroit.
 He became a noted abolitionist, community leader, and spokesman for African-American civil rights.

-Singleton returned to Tennessee during the Union occupation in 1862, but soon concluded that blacks would never achieve economic equality in the white-dominated South.
+Singleton returned to Tennessee during the Union occupation in 1862 but concluded that blacks would never achieve economic equality in the white-dominated South.
 After the end of Reconstruction, Singleton organized the movement of thousands of black colonists, known as Exodusters, to found settlements in the free state of Kansas.
 A prominent voice for early black nationalism, he became involved in promoting and coordinating black-owned businesses in Kansas and developed an interest in the Back-to-Africa movement.

 Early life and education

-Although it is known that Benjamin Singleton was enslaved at birth in 1809 in Davidson County near Nashville, Tennessee, details of his early life remain scant.
+Although it is known that Singleton was enslaved at birth in 1809 in Davidson County near Nashville, Tennessee, details of his early life remain scant.
 He was the son of a white father and an enslaved black mother.
 As a youth, he was trained as a carpenter but regretted never learning to read and write.
 Reportedly Singleton made several attempts to escape slavery but was unsuccessful.

 In 1846, Singleton managed to escape to freedom.
-He made his way north along the Underground Railroad to Windsor, Ontario, and remained there a year before relocating to Detroit, Michigan.
-In Detroit, he lived as a scavenger and used what resources he could to help other escaped slaves find their way to freedom in Canada.
+He made his way north along the Underground Railroad to Windsor, Ontario, and remained there a year before relocating to Detroit, Michigan, where he lived as a scavenger and used what resources he could to help other escaped slaves find their way to freedom in Canada.
 Singleton lived in Detroit until after the Civil War was underway.
 During this time, he worked as a carpenter.